CM4all/beng-proxy/doc/translation.rst

   the ``gzip`` encoding.
 This consumes a lot of CPU and should only be used for dynamic responses which can be compressed well.

+- ``AUTO_BROTLI``: Compress the response on-the-fly if the client accepts the ``br`` encoding.
+This consumes a lot of CPU and should only be used for dynamic responses which can be compressed well.

 - ``CONTENT_TYPE``: MIME type of the file (optional)

 - ``EXPIRES_RELATIVE``: Generate an ``Expires`` response header.
 The